 Raccoons are not really wild animals.
 They are urban animals.
 Raccoons are far more common in cities and suburbs than they are in undeveloped natural areas.
 Thus, raccoon-human encounters are very common.
 Raccoons are smart, curious, and agile, so in short, there's really no way to simply keep them away.
 Free standing Portable Electric Fencing effective at keeping raccoons out of gardens and fish ponds

-How to stop raccoons from digging up the lawn?
+How do I stop raccoons from digging up my lawn?

-If raccoons are digging up your lawn, it’s usually because you have a problem with grubs living in the soil which gone untreated will cause patches of your lawn to die off.
-Although an electric fence is an effective deterrent to keeping the racoons off your yard it is only a temporary measure and doesn’t solve the underlining cause.
+If raccoons are digging up your lawn, it’s usually because you have a problem with grubs living in the soil, which gone untreated will cause patches of your lawn to die off.
+Although an electric fence is an effective deterrent to keeping the raccoons off your yard, it is only a temporary measure and doesn’t solve the underlining cause.
 To fully address the situation, visit your local garden center for a grub treatment solution than once the grubs are gone the raccoons will stop visiting and digging up your lawn.

-Raccoons will often pull up freshly laid sod because it is easy to do and hides a lot of tasty bugs underneath so in this situation an electric garden fence kit or rabbit netting can be used to keep racoons and other animals off your new lawn unit roots have been established.
+Raccoons will often pull up freshly laid sod because it is easy to do and hides a lot of tasty bugs underneath.
+In this situation, an electric garden fence kit or rabbit netting can be used to keep raccoons, and other animals off your new lawn unit-roots have been established.

-Raccoons can carry the deadly disease rabies and many also have parasites so it’s best to avoid attracting them to your yard.
-This means securing any food attractants like garbage, bird feeders, and fish ponds electric fencing can be an effective tool at keeping your yard free of racoons.
+Raccoons can carry the deadly disease rabies, and many also have parasites, so it’s best to avoid attracting them to your yard.
+This means securing any food attractants like garbage, bird feeders, and fish ponds electric fencing can be an effective tool for keeping your yard free of raccoons.

 For smaller animals, such as raccoons, single-strand electric fences can be installed in front of non-electrified fences or other obstacles.
-The shock is then delivered before the animal is able to climb the larger fence.
-All-in-one kits offer small gardens and backyard ponds an easy electric fence option.
+The shock is then delivered before the animal can climb the larger fence.
+All-in-one kits offer small gardens and backyard ponds and easy electric fence option.